3-Minute Speech Competition Information

 Unlike the other two events (Posters and Oral Presentations), you do not need to submit an abstract for this competition.

 To help prepare you for the competition, we offer workshops to assist you.
-In order for you to participate in the competition, you MUST ATTEND the 3-Minute Speech Workshop on March 25th.
-Register for the workshop below:
+In order for you to participate in the competition, you MUST ATTEND the 3-Minute Speech Workshop and the 3-Minute Speech Rehearsal.
+Participants also have the option of attending the Oral Presentation Workshop, which will cover general public speaking and presentation skills.
+Registration is required for all events.

 How will I know if I'm selected?